picmi/help/docs/business/faqs.md

 ### Does this issue affect everyone?

 No, most users don’t experience multiple notifications because retries are usually less frequent.
-This tends to happen only in a few cases where repeated vacancy checks occur in quick succession.
+This tends to happen only in a few cases where repeated intake availability checks occur in quick succession.

 ### What can be done to improve this?